Kenote Finance Logo

 The main alternatives to purchase order funding include:

-• Invoice factoring – Sell unpaid invoices to access working capital
+• Invoice factoring – Sell unpaid invoices for quick working capital.

-• Inventory loans – Use existing inventory as collateral for loans
+• Inventory loans – Use existing inventory as collateral.

-Each option has its own pros and cons to weigh when deciding what's best for your business.
-Purchase order funding provides a nice middle ground with easy qualifications, quick funding, and flexibility.
+Each option has its pros and cons to consider when deciding what’s best for your business.
+Purchase order funding is a nice middle ground with easy qualifications, quick funding and flexibility.

 The Bottom Line